jddunn/restless/README.md

 All analyses will be constantly ongoing, occur in real-time, and performed through machine learning models (using both supervised and unsupervised training techniques).

 [Ray](https://ray.io/) is used for parallel / distributed computing, allowing bypassing of Python's bottleneck with the GIL and for asynchronous functionality.
-Restless also incorporates [recentmost](https://github.com/shadkam/recentmost), a program written in C which can find the most recently updated files on a machine with blazingly fast performance.

 By constantly watching and only scanning new files as verified by timestamps, **restless** can offer ongoing protection with minimal effort resources.
 You can also configure **restless** to run full or partial system scans on a schedule.